Cognigy/Documentation/docs/en/docs/ai-copilot/getting-started.md

 5. In the **Endpoint type** list, select your desired Endpoint.
 6. Click **Save**.
 7. Go to **Handover Settings**.
-8. In **AI Copilot Flow**, select the AI Copilot Flow, that you created in the first steps.
+8. In **Copilot Flow**, select the AI Copilot Flow, that you created in the first steps.
-9. In **AI Copilot Config**, select the config, which you recently created via API.
+9. In **Copilot Config**, select the config, which you recently created via API.
 10. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the AI Copilot Settings.
 11. Click **Save**.